Hadrian's Library

 History

 The historic landmark was very spacious, measuring 122 by 80 meters.
 It was surrounded by a gallery decorated with one hundred columns.
 In the courtyard there was a building which is believed to have been an Early Christian church built in the fifth century AD.
-Centuries later, it was replaced during the eighth century and then in the eleventh century.
+Centuries later, it was replaced during the eighth century and then in the 11th century.

 The Library fell into disuse and was forgotten until 1885, when the building was excavated.
 Astonishing Corinthian columns standing 8-meters-tall and limestone blocks were uncovered, as well as the remains of three Byzantine churches.